-A very popular category of products we carry are known as doorbell extenders, most under the brand name of “extend-a-chime.”
+A very popular category of products we carry is known as doorbell extenders, most under the brand name of “extend-a-chime.”
 These products allow you to extend the listening range of your wired doorbell system by looping into your wired doorbell, transmitting a wireless signal that stimulates a wireless door chime receiver to chime.

-The critical element of these types of extenders is the wireless transmitter, such as the LRA-EX1000.
+The critical element of these types of extenders is the wireless transmitter, such as the ERA-EXKIT.
 Using the supplied instructions, you simply wire this small transmitter into your existing doorbell transformer.
 When the doorbell button is pushed, a wireless signal is created, along with your existing doorbell sound, which is received by an accompanying doorbell receiver.
 This allows you to add wireless receivers, both plug-in and battery-operated versions are available, throughout your home.

-One of our most popular products is the LH-3050WC which is designed for the hard of hearing who have an existing wired doorbell and have trouble hearing it.
-In this kit, a doorbell extender transmitter wires into the user’s existing wired doorbell transformer, so that a flashing doorbell receiver with strobe light is signaled.
+One of our most popular products is the ERA-EXKIT which is designed for the hard of hearing who have an existing wired doorbell and have trouble hearing it.
+In this kit, a doorbell extender transmitter wires into the user’s existing wired doorbell transformer, so that a flashing doorbell receiver with a strobe light is signaled.

-I Can’t Find My Doorbell Transformer – Where is Door Chime Transformers Located?
+I Can’t Find My Doorbell Transformer – Where are Door Chime Transformers Located?

 That’s a tough question and there isn’t a blanket answer.
 It depends on where the electrician, who installed your wired doorbell, put it.
 Over the years we have seen some seemingly random places doorbell transformers have been found.
 When you say “I can’t find my doorbell transformer,” it is usually, in one of three places.